 Access to the content described on this page is completely free for students and instructors.
 Just follow the links.
-Optionally, free registration provides progress tracking across user sessons.
+Optionally, we provide paid plans that included progress tracking across user sessons.
 Instructors can track student progress and quiz scores using a special instructor dashboard page.

 The content described below includes heart and lung sounds, taking blood pressure, medical terminology and also links to free EKG training on EKG.Academy.